automaciej/phpbb3-static/README.md

    will be blocked by the forum.
 If this happens, the script will stop with an error.

+1. Also in the forum administration, ensure that every forum sits in a top-level category forum.
+If there are top level forums, create a category forum "Forums" and set the parent of all top level forums to this category.

+   The archive script currently only works correctly for forums which are a child of a category forum.

 1. Make sure your forum uses the prosilver skin.

+1. Clone this repository to an arbitrary location (not to the forum root!).

 1. Copy config.php-example to config.php and edit it.
 Set your database configuration.